Data Protection Officer for the Marche region.

 Meet European data protection requirements at the best price

-Our DPO-on-Demand service acts as a trusted consultant for organizations, and companies in the Marche region, providing the essential skills and experience necessary to ensure that they meet the requirements imposed for compliance with the Data Protection Act (DPA) and the GDPR. .
-We have decided to provide the service exclusively for companies physically located in the province of Macerata, Ancona, Fermo and Ascoli Piceno with the exception of the province of Pesaro and Urbino.
+Our DPO-on-Demand service acts as a trusted advisor for businesses in the Marche region, providing essential skills to ensure compliance with the Data Protection Act (DPA) and GDPR.
+We offer this service exclusively for companies located in the provinces of Macerata, Ancona, Fermo and Ascoli Piceno, excluding Pesaro and Urbino.

-We work in synergy with your company and your employees with simple rules of interaction and collaboration, so that you can comply with the DPA regulation without having invasive presence in the company and at the best market price.
+We work closely with your company and your employees, establishing simple rules of interaction to ensure DPA compliance in a non-invasive way and at the best market price.

 Marco Marcoaldi Linux Managed Server Server Managed system engineer